ggurbet/casperfyre-backend/README.md

   -d '{ "address": "CSPR_ADDRESS", "amount": 100 }'
 ```

 This example curl request will dispense 100 token to the specified address.
+Please note, if you are deploying to your own instance and domain, the base URL will be your own URL that you setup, not **api.casperfyre.com**.

 ### Other notes